YOU ARE DREAMING.

 They aren't being deliberately obtuse and stupid.
 They simply do not understand the rather obvious implications of what has been said to them.
 To the character trying to do the explaining, and to the audience, the train of thought is painfully easy to make work logically, but the target simply isn't getting it.
 Usually, this is because the concept is so foreign to them that they cannot grasp it.
 This is not a case of What Is This Thing You Call "Love"?, where an alien species has no concept of the idea, but rather a case of a greedy character not understanding the concept of charity, or someone with a Complexity Addiction failing to grasp a Mundane Solution.

-- Austin Powers: International Man of Mystery, during a discussion of Austin's teeth.
+- Austin Powers: International Man of Mystery:

-Vanessa: And then there's this. (shows Austin a dental hygiene kit complete with floss, toothpaste and toothbrush)
+Vanessa: And then there's this. [shows Austin a dental hygiene kit complete with floss, toothpaste and toothbrush]

 Austin: Let me guess.
 The floss is garrote wire, the toothpaste is plastic explosives, and the toothbrush is the detonation device.